-This ultra-indulgent Canadian chocolate bars are a treat!
+These ultra-indulgent Canadian chocolate bars are a treat!
 The perfect accompaniment to your morning or afternoon tea.
-They’re made up of a crunchy biscuit base, a custard icing and chocolate ganache topping.
+They’re made up of a crunchy biscuit base, custard icing, and chocolate ganache topping.
 Yum!

-My favourite thing is the custard filling.
-It’s so rich and full of flavour.
+My favorite thing is the custard filling.
+It’s so rich and full of flavor.
 But I also love the biscuit base which kind of reminds me of rum balls in texture.

 It’s interesting.
 Nanaimo bars aren’t based of anything else.
 They kind of evolved from a simple bar dessert when people were looking for no-bake recipes and started living busier lives.
 Eventually they became marketed as Nanaimo bars at a world’s fair in the 80’s in Canada.

 They’re unique in that, they have a custard icing filling, but the filling isn’t cooked.
 The custard powder is used purely for flavour.
 There’s enough in there to add a rich flavour but not enough to make these taste floury.

 Couple that with a chocolate biscuit base and chocolate ganache on top and you have something really special!